The Veronese square of the dendriform operad: Introduction

 In Section \ref{sectionconsequences} we recall the Rota-Baxter operad, and introduce operator monomials, their enumeration, an algorithm for generating them, and the natural total order induced by the lex order on Dyck words.
 We then discuss consequences of the Rota-Baxter relation determined by sequences of partial compositions with both the unary and binary operations, and an algorithm for generating these consequences.
 We then define the matrix of consequences of the Rota-Baxter relation.

 In Section \ref{sectionrewriting} we discuss the rewriting morphism $r \colon \fiveternary \to \mathcal{RB}$, and its restriction to arity 5 which converts ternary monomials into operator monomials of arity 5 and multiplicity 4 (the number of occurrences of the operator).
-We then define the rewriting matrix which collects this information into a suitable form.
+We define the rewriting matrix which collects this information into a suitable form for further computations.

 In Section \ref{sectionmaintheorem} we state and prove our main theorem: that every quadratic relation satisfied by the 5 generating operations for the Veronese square of the dendriform operad is a linear combination of 33 basis relations which are explicitly presented.